-The MSc in Non-Profit Management is an applied course, aimed at improving managerial competencies at an emerging management senior level in non-profit organisations while combining academic evidence-based practices with practitioner led knowledge and skills.
+The MSc in Non-Profit Management is an applied programme, aimed at improving managerial competencies at a senior level in non-profit organisations.
+The course combines academic theory and research evidence with practitioner-led knowledge and skills.

-The non-profit pillar ensures that graduates of the programme are provided with a comprehensive understanding of the key tenets and stakeholders of the sector.
+The non-profit pillar ensures that graduates of the programme are provided with a comprehensive understanding of the key specialist knowledge and skills required by senior managers and leaders of non-profit organisations.

 The course is aimed at anyone following a career path which requires them to step into middle to top management positions in the non-profit sector and/or INGOs.
 Additionally, the course can provide a transition stage for graduates from other disciplines who wish to move into the management arena either as practitioners, researchers or consultants with a specific interest in non-profit management.